sewenew/redis-protobuf/README.md

 Return an error reply in the following cases:

-- *path* specifies a field, and the field doesn't exist.
+- The field specified by *path*, doesn't exist.
-- *path* specifies a message type, and the type doesn't match the type of the message saved in *key*, i.e. try to overwrite a *key*, in which the message is of a different type.
+- *type* doesn't match the type of the message saved in *key*, i.e. try to overwrite a *key*, in which the message is of a different type.
 See the examples part for an example.
 - *value* doesn't match the type of the field.

 #### Time Complexity